Transfusion-related acute lung injury

-Transfusion related acute lung injury (TRALI) is defined as non-cardiogenic pulmonary oedema temporally related to transfusion therapy.
+Transfusion-related acute lung injury (TRALI) is defined as non-cardiogenic pulmonary edema temporally-related to transfusion therapy.

-It tends to occur within 6 hours after a blood transfusion and requires exclusion of other alternative diagnoses such as sepsis, volume overload.
+It tends to occur within 6 hours after a blood transfusion and requires exclusion of other alternative diagnoses such as sepsis or volume overload.

-Shows features of pulmonary oedema which can progress to the alveolar and interstitial infiltrates.
+Shows features of pulmonary edema which can progress to alveolar and interstitial infiltrates.
 The lung opacities usually clear within 96 hours in 80% of patients.